arkane-systems/genie/othersrc/docs/readme.md

 A Fedora package (currently experimental) is on its way.

+### Ubuntu & Other Debian Derivatives

+Use Debian package.

 ### Other Distros

 Debian is the "native" distribution for _genie_ , for which read, "what the author uses".
 Specifically, Debian stretch+, with _usrmerge_ installed.
 If you're using anything else, you may need to tweak the configuration file (see below) accordingly.